greena13/redux-and-the-rest/README.md

 export default buildStore;
 ```

-If you are using React, then you will also need the `react-redux` bindings ([full instructions](https://github.com/reduxjs/react-redux)):
+If you are using React, it's also recommended to use the `react-redux` bindings ([full instructions](https://github.com/reduxjs/react-redux)):

 ```
 npm install react-redux --save